hailinzeng/hailinzeng.github.com/_posts/2013-07-10-how-to-build-static-site-on-github.md

 **Jekyll** is a ruby tool.
 You can build a static website on github like this One with it.

 The back-end engine of the feature ***Github Pages*** is jekyll.
-If you github project contains the jekyll configuration, it can be recognized by Github, and thus build a blog website on Github for free.
+If your github project contains the right jekyll configuration, it can be recognized by Github.
+Thus you can build a blog website on Github for free.

-ruby has a install management tool gem, which is used for install ruby tools.
+ruby has a install management tool named gem, in ubuntu you can install gem by executing

     sudo apt-get install rubygems

-install jekyll using gem
+After that, install jekyll by gem

     sudo gem install Jekyll

-During the installation, i have witness a few problems.
+During the installation, i have encounterred a few problems.

 **Problem 1**